pauldambra/pauldambra.github.io/_posts/2014-03-25-testing-with-browserstack-and-selenium.md

 }
 ```

 Here the settings file sets the location of the tests folder(s), how and where to start Selenium and the capabilities of the browser to use for tests.
-Also my, fiendishly obduscated, browserstack credentials
+Also my, fiendishly obfuscated, BrowserStack credentials

 Passing in a settings file like this means that different browser settings can be setup and run separately.
 For example: